gizmowhatsit/DotnetGBC/README.md

 Sound is working, although may desync over time with some games.
 YMMV.

-Default controls are set up via SDL2's input system and assumes the presence of an Xinput gamepad.
+Default controls are set up via SDL2's input system and currently assume the presence of an Xinput gamepad.
 There is a basic control rebinding system in place, but there is no GUI available for it at this time.

 Current Blargg ROM test results are listed in the tests_status.ods spreadsheet.